• Skip to main content

 Preschool Art at the Easel

-Fine motor: Moving the painting tool from the paint container to the easel surface requires focus and control.
+Moving the painting tool from the paint container to the easel surface requires focus and control.

-Large motor: Because of the angle of the arm, using the easel works the shoulder and entire arm.
+Because of the angle of the arm, using the easel works the shoulder and entire arm.
 The bigger the surface, the more exercise this area of the body gets.

-Cognitive skills: There is a lot to figure out while using an easel, such as how the paint will get on the paper, how the different colors will mix, and how to handle the drips that occur.
+There is a lot to figure out while using an easel, such as how the paint will get on the paper, how the different colors will mix, and how to handle the drips that occur.

-Social Skills: Toddlers and preschoolers can work side-by-side or, if you have a 2-sided easel, across from each other.
+Toddlers and preschoolers can work side-by-side or, if you have a 2-sided easel, across from each other.

-Creativity: There is no specific outcome expected when creating at the easel.
+There is no specific outcome expected when creating at the easel.
 The artist can choose how much or how little to apply to the surface, creating any desired design.

-Introducing the easel:
+Introducing the Easel

 When we first introduce the easel to our toddlers and preschoolers, we use a sheet of white paper and one color of paint.
 We show them how to move the brush from the paint container to the paper, and then back to the paint pot to apply more paint.